 3. Open your own brokerage account

-What to remember as you learn how to start investing
+What to remember as you learn how to start investing for beginners

 Investing is a great way to build a solid financial future.
 However, there are some pitfalls to look out for as you learn how to start investing.
 If you can avoid some of these mistakes, then you stand to save yourself thousands of dollars.

 When you learn how to start investing and begin looking through funds to invest in, you’ll notice that each comes with a set of fees.

 In many cases, the fees can range from 0.5% to 2%.
 Although that tiny swing in percentage points might not seem like an important detail, it can make a big difference in your portfolio’s growth.

 In fact, a 2% fee could add up to hundreds of thousands of dollars over the course of your investing career.
 When you decide to invest, you should make sure to research the fees and minimize them wherever possible.